pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

-Here's a refined version of the documentation for clarity, consistency, and accuracy:

----

 # Pyth Stylus SDK

 This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle in Solidity.
 It also includes the [Pyth Interface ABI](./abis/IPyth.json), which can be used in your libraries to interact with the Pyth contract.